DeepTrailForge/DeepTrail/README.md

 ## **About @DeeptrailForge**
 Welcome to **DeeptrailForge** — a hub of experimental AI tools for on-chain analysis, risk detection, and digital market tracing.

-We build smart, minimalistic extensions and tools that empower traders to navigate the blockchain space with confidence.
+We build smart, minimalistic applications and tools that empower traders to navigate the blockchain space with confidence.

 ## 🌐 **Social Links**